-Dr Maria Kyrgiou is a Clinical Senior Lecturer at Imperial College London and Consultant Gynaecologist and Gynaecologic Oncologist at the West London Gynaecological Cancer Centre, Imperial Healthcare NHS Trust.
+Dr Maria Kyrgiou is a Clinical Reader (Associate Professor) at Imperial College London and a Consultant Surgeon in Gynaecology and Gynaecologic Oncology at the West London Gynaecological Cancer Centre, Imperial Healthcare NHS Trust.

 et al., 2017, Adiposity and cancer at major anatomical sites: umbrella review of the literature, British Medical Journal, Vol:356, ISSN:1756-1833

 et al., 2015, Cervical intraepithelial neoplasia disease progression is associated with increased vaginal microbiome diversity, Scientific Reports, Vol:5, ISSN:2045-2322